Amodio/debian-config/README.md

 unzip master.zip
 ```
 Finally, read the `INSTALL` file.
+As it is too long to load music into MPD, user has to run `mpc update`.

 Hope you'll like it; I enjoy feedbacks (bugs, etc) :-)

-THIS PROJECT IS CURRENTLY NOT DIRECTLY USABLE (see the `TODO` file).
+THIS PROJECT IS CURRENTLY NOT USABLE (see the `TODO` file).
-Load music into MPD. => as it is too long to run, user has to run it.